relayhawk/sample-code/README.md

 Welcome to the **Relay Hawk Sample Code Repository**!
 This repository showcases sample projects and integrations designed to help developers and businesses streamline workflows, enhance operational efficiency, and explore cutting-edge technologies in real-time communication, AI, and API integrations.

-Relay Hawk specializes in **white-glove implementation of integrations** and **low-latency AI phone bots**.
-Our solutions help address industry pain points by seamlessly connecting tools like CRMs, ticketing systems, and more, enabling faster call resolutions and improving caller experiences.
+Relay Hawk specializes in **white-glove implementation of integrations** and **low-latency AI tools**.
+Our solutions help address industry pain points by seamlessly connecting tools like CRMs, ticketing systems, phone systems, and more, enabling faster resolutions of your customer's requests and improved internal workflows.

 ---